 With this description of Elo out of the way, let’s see the history of the SAA in a graph.

-Using data compiled from the 2012-2013 season to the 2019-2020 season, I have computed the Elo scores of every women’s volleyball team in the SAA and plotted them above.
-(I left out Sewanee because they didn’t play in the 2020-2021 season.)
+Using data compiled from the 2012-2013 season to the 2019-2020 season, I computed the Elo scores of every women’s volleyball team in the SAA and plotted them above.
+(I left out one team, Sewanee, because they didn’t play in the 2020-2021 season.)
 The graph shows a clear divide into three groups:

 The pack leaders, Berry, Birmingham-Southern, and Hendrix.
 These teams have always been at least average, and have been moderately to very strong in recent years.